Expertium/expertium.github.io/Avoid_Pattern_Matching.md

 ![2](https://github.com/user-attachments/assets/8ef6dd0a-6417-4106-a422-10048bd67af6)

 However, this is inefficient - now you have 2 notes for the same piece of knowledge.
-If only there was a way to put them into the same note and randomize order...
+If only there was a way to put them into the same note and randomize the order...

 Well, with Match Pairs there is!